Find Grad Schools

 27 Yearly Graduations

 University of Florida is the 20th most popular school in the nation for students seeking a master's degree in fine arts.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 27 people received their master's degree in fine arts from UF.
-Of these students, 79% were women and 29% were members of underrepresented racial-ethnic groups.
-University of Florida fine arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.
+About 81% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to fine arts that offer master’s degrees.